Rose is Rose by Don Wimmer and Pat Brady for December 19, 2012

 23. Missing large

-calspace almost 12 years ago
+calspace about 12 years ago

 For those who haven’t heard that the Salvation Army discriminates against gay people.